Quadrature error estimates on non-matching grids in a fictitious domain framework for fluid-structure interaction problems: Quadrature error for the coupling term

 The goal of this section is to estimate the quadrature error occurring between the exact bilinear form $\c$ and its numerical counterpart $\c_h$ computed with approximate integration.
 More precisely, we want to check Assumption~\ref{assump:quad_er} and determine $\rho_{\ell}(h)$ in terms of $h_\Omega$ and $h_\B$.

-We recall that we are considering the case $d=2$ with triangular meshes and we use the Bercovier--Pironneau element for the Stokes part of the system and continuous piecewise linear elements for both the solid unknown and the Lagrange multiplier (see~\eqref{eq:element}).
+From now on, we consider the case $d=2$ with triangular meshes and we use the Bercovier--Pironneau element for the Stokes part of the system and continuous piecewise linear elements for both the solid unknown and the Lagrange multiplier (see~\eqref{eq:element}).

 We introduce the following notion of quadrature error functional over a generic element $\tri$~\cite{ciarlet2002finite}.

 \begin{defi} Given a generic function $f$ and a quadrature rule with nodes and weights $\{(\quadnode_k,\quadweigth_k)\}_{k=1}^K$, the quadrature error functional $E_\tri$ over $\tri$ is defined as the difference between the exact integral and the numerical one, i.e.